GMC Solicitors for Doctors

 Call 0345 872 6666

-If you are under investigation from the General Medical Council (GMC), JMW’s experienced professional defence solicitors for doctors are here to help.
-We have many years of experience in guiding doctors through this often complicated legal process, and we understand the severity of such claims.
+If you are under investigation by the General Medical Council (GMC), JMW’s experienced professional defence solicitors can help.
+We have many years of experience in guiding doctors through the complicated legal process of a GMC investigation, and we offer specialist legal advice based on our thorough experience and understanding of the severe consequences that can arise.

-Speak to our specialist professional defence solicitors today about your GMC case by calling 0345 872 6666, or fill in our online enquiry form to request a call back at your convenience.
+Speak to our experienced GMC lawyers today about an investigation or fitness to practise hearing by calling JMW 0345 872 6666, or fill in our online enquiry form to request a call back at your convenience.

 How JMW Can Help